makeruniverse/docs/docs/studios/team-studio.md

-The teams studio allows students to work as agile teams.
+## A Teams Studio for your team to work agile